justin-lau/PHPPremailer/README.md

 ```

 To use a CA Certificate Bundle, just place the pem file at the root folder of the library and name
-it cacert.pem.
+it `cacert.pem`.
 The file can be created in many way, and the easiest one among them is to
 [download](http://curl.haxx.se/docs/caextract.html) one from cURL.

 ## Testing